 Students are allowed to stay in campus housing over holiday breaks without charge.
 The only exception is Christmas Break.
 Students may make a reservation to stay during Christmas Break.
 Since this period is outside the 15 week housing agreement, the additional fee of $25 per night does apply.
 A deposit of $350 is required, and the nightly charge will be taken out of the deposit.
 The deposit covers 14 nights, if you need to stay longer than that additional charges will be due.
 All personal property left by students in the apartment or residence hall rooms between any semester and holiday period is the sole responsibility of the student, and Oklahoma Christian denies any liability for any damage resulting from theft, fire, water or any other casualty loss during this time.
 If you have valuables, you should strongly consider removing these items from your room any time you are not on campus.

 While we have tried to honor everyone's requests for rooms and roommates, it is impossible to give everyone their first choices.
 Opportunities for roommate and hall changes are allowed after the first week of the semester.
 All changes must be coordinated with your Resident Director.

-All residents are issued a room key.
-These keys may not be duplicated.
-If you lose the key, you should go to your Hall Director to receive a replacement.
+Lost key: Contact your Resident Director to receive a replacement.
 There is a $50 charge for replacement keys.
 Locks will be replaced within two working days.
 All keys are to be returned at the end of the semester at checkout time.